Hasan-Aga/my-work/README.md

 ```
 telnet localhost 2601
 ```
-then, test if OSPFD can run with no problems by running:
+then, test if OSPFD by running:
 ```
 sudo ospfd -d
 ```